kin-cs/data_science_notebooks/deep_learning/readme.md

 Cross-entropy
 -------------
+The more ideal (top is the most ideal)
-Cross-entropy loss function |is a better than >> mean squared loss function |better than>> classification Error
+- Cross-entropy loss function
+- mean squared loss function
+- classification Error